qwriter/dwave-networkx/docs/reference/algorithms/elimination_ordering.rst

 Many algorithms for NP-hard problems are exponential in treewidth.
 However, finding a lower bound on treewidth is in itself NP-complete.
-[GD]_ describes a branch-and-bound algorithm for computing the treewidth of an undirected graph by searching in the space of *perfect elimination ordering* of vertices of the graph.
+[GD]_ describes a branch-and-bound algorithm for computing the treewidth of an undirected :term:`graph` by searching in the space of *perfect elimination ordering* of the vertices of the graph.

 A *clique* of a graph is a fully connected subset of vertices; that is, every